All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes, and many people do.
 If you have type 2 diabetes and also qualify for weight management treatment, semaglutide addresses both conditions simultaneously.

-However, there are clinical nuances your provider should consider:
+But there are clinical nuances your provider should consider:

-Dose optimization.
+Dose improvement.
 If you're primarily treating diabetes and your blood sugar is well-controlled at 1.0 mg, your provider may still recommend titrating higher if weight loss is also a goal.
 The weight loss benefits tend to increase with dose.

 Hypoglycemia risk.
 If you're also taking insulin or sulfonylureas for diabetes, adding semaglutide increases the risk of low blood sugar.
 Your provider may need to reduce your other diabetes medications as semaglutide takes effect.